 + What services does The North Coast Outpost provide?

-The North Coast Outpost provides Stand-up paddleboard (SUP), kayak, and surfboard rentals for exciting excursions onto our beautiful lake.
-We also offer the Megalodon Paddleboard, which can support up to 5 adults at one time!
+The North Coast Outpost provides stand-up paddleboard (SUP), kayak, and surfboard rentals for exciting excursions onto our beautiful lake.
+We also offer The Megalodon paddleboard, which can support up to 5 adults at one time!
 Before heading out, each customer will receive an overview of equipment and an introduction to paddling techniques.
-GoPro rentals and lessons are available as well!
+Lessons are available as well!

 We're ready to share our knowledge with everyone!
 If you would like to learn more about the sport, please stop by!

 + What's the difference between SUP and Kayaking?